Skip to content

 • Matrix homeserver: http://localhost:8008

-The stack uses published mindroom, mindroom-cinny, and mindroom-tuwunel images by default.
+The stack uses published mindroom, mindroom-chat, and mindroom-tuwunel images by default.

 If you access the stack from another device, set CLIENT_HOMESERVER_URL=http://<host-ip>:8008 in .env before starting it.